steven7777/myknow/README.md

 This is a first very alpha version, work in progress.

-Version : 0.1
+Version : 0.1 (project started July 2019)

-Author : Etienne Pallier (since July 2019)
+Author : Etienne Pallier

 ---